CSM Morrison is DeCA’s new senior enlisted advisor

-Army Command Sgt.
+FORT LEE, Va. – Army Command Sgt.
 Maj.
 Brian Morrison is the Defense Commissary Agency’s (DeCA) new senior enlisted advisor to the director.
 He assumed the responsibility effective May 1.
-(DeCA photo)
+Morrison follows Navy Command Master Chief Mario Rivers as he prepares to retire after more than 32 years of military service, with the last three years assigned to DeCA.

+“I don’t believe there is a senior NCO in our Armed Forces more prepared to assume this role than Command Sergeant Major Morrison,” said John Hall, DeCA Director and CEO.
+“He brings a unique blend of experience having served at general officer command sergeant major level positions across both operational and industrial commands.
+He arrives with an outstanding reputation across the Army and broader joint force.”

+In Morrison’s previous assignment, he was the Command Sergeant Major of the 8th Theater Sustainment Command, Fort Shafter, Hawaii.

 |Date Taken: